emmastrand/EmmaStrand_Notebook/Comprehensive-Exams/readME.md

 # Comprehensive Exam Study Guide

+Welcome to my study guide that I used to prepare for my comprehensive exams.
+This is a general work in progress but it helped me compile all of the resources I needed for this exam set.

+## Comprehensive Exam Description and Logistics
 A compilation of my resources for studying for comprehensive exams.
-Each folder refers to a topic, each with several markdown files of notes and figures as well as the PDFs of papers referenced.
+Each folder refers to a committee member's exam, each with several markdown files of notes and figures (cited).

-**Logistics**
+Comprehensive exams at the University of Rhode Island are taken ~completion of 3rd year - 4th year and result in moving from Level II to Level III graduate student as well as moving from Ph.D.
+Student to Ph.D Candidate.
+Each committee member gives a day-long written exam (usually 3) and ~2-4 weeks later there is a 2 hour oral comprehensive exam with all committee members (addition of an outside department chair = 4 members).

 "The graduate manual has not been updated with the changes quite yet.
 You are not required to go through our office to schedule your comprehensive exams.
-You will schedule with your committee and then your major professor will submit the results." - Graduate School
+You will schedule with your committee and then your major professor will submit the results." - URI Graduate School (Spring 2021)

+## Overview of each written exam by committee member
-## Dr. Hollie Putnam's Exam
+### Dr. Hollie Putnam's Exam

 - signal transduction pathways; feedback loops, specific examples
 - alternative interpretations for why methylation might not be the only player